Biscoitinhoo/biscoitinhoo.github.io/_posts/2022-04-28-bananas-are-op.md

 ## [EN-US] Bananas are OP.
 Here's why.

 I never was a fruit guy.
 To be honest, I remember eating fruits with more frequency when I was about ~ 10 years old.
 After that, I (not proudly) didn't eat too much fruits.
 And yeah, I mean *ANY* kind of fruit.
 Also, I mean any fruit at all.
-Not even a Babana (note that it's 'Banana', not 'banana', because now I'm conviced that Bananas are a kind of divinity) - which I remembered yesterday how good it was.
+Not even a Banana (note that it's 'Banana', not 'banana', because now I'm conviced that Bananas are a kind of divinity) - which I remembered yesterday how good it was.

 ## Why Bananas are OP.